mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 On a secured HDFS cluster, long-running Spark Streaming jobs fail due to Kerberos ticket expiration.
 Without additional settings, Kerberos ticket is issued when Spark Streaming job is submitted to the cluster.
-When the ticket expires Spark Streaming job is not able to write or read data from HDFS anymore.
+When the ticket expires Spark Streaming job isn't able to write or read data from HDFS anymore.

 In theory (based on documentation) it should be enough to pass Kerberos principal and keytab as spark-submit command: